Colorado River Structural Deficit

 Less water flows into Lake Mead than is taken from it— about 1.2 million acre-feet less annually.
 The result is a “structural deficit” that causes Lake Mead’s elevation to drop about 12 feet every year, drought or no drought.

 The Colorado River is over-allocated.
 More water is committed to the states and Mexico that rely on the river than is actually available in an average year.
 In years with normal inflows, Lake Mead declines twelve feet in elevation.
 This imbalance between inflows and diversions is known as the “structural deficit.”
-Eighteen years of drought have exacerbated the problem, hastening the decline of Lake Mead.
+Twenty years of drought have exacerbated the problem, hastening the decline of Lake Mead.